-Overall this year has seen an increase of $\pounds 16.6$ million in rental income equivalent to 9.9% (2022 - 3.6%).
+Overall this year has seen an increase of £9.2 million in rental income equivalent to 5.0% (2023 - 9.9%).

 In the UK demand for residential property has been strong which has resulted in increases in rental levels and a reduction in the number of vacant units.
 Commercial property income has increased following the completion of various schemes of refurbishment.
 However this increase has been more than offset by tenant losses as a result of sluggish economic conditions and changes in working practices.
-Overall UK rental income increased by 2.4% (2022 - 0.1% decrease).
+Overall UK rental income increased by 3.9% (2023 - 2.4%).

 In the USA our properties in Florida have enjoyed strong rental growth particularly those which we have purchased in the last few years.
 The rent control regime in New York City has limited growth in rental income from our properties in that area.
-Overall USA rental income increased by 6% (2022 - 13%).
+Overall USA rental income increased by 5.2% (2023 - 6.0%).